-Snowflake Rolls with Quiche Lorraine and ending with a Buttercream frosted White Cake
+Snowflake Rolls with Quiche Lorraine (and a green salad) ending with a Buttercream frosted White Cake

-I have several favorite Quiche recipes and this one I turn to often because it is easy to put together with items I usually have on hand and because it is very tasty.
+I have several favorite Quiche recipes.
+This is the one I turn to often because it is easy to put together with items I usually have on hand and because it is very good.
 The recipe was given to me from a friend way back in 1977 when we lived in Ohio.

 This very cute snowman baker was a gift several years ago from a friend who attends our weekly Bible study.
 This chubby fellow is not responsible for our arctic air or blowing, drifting snow.
 The most mischief he brings is dusting the snowflake rolls with flour.

 Here are the recipes